getsling/LastFm/README.md

 * SDURLCache (for caching HTTP calls on disk)
 * KissXML (Last.fm SDK's only dependency)

+_The example app only works in iOS 5 and higher due to the usage of storyboards.
+The SDK itself works in iOS 4 and higher._

 ## Installation
 You can install LastFm with [CocoaPods](http://cocoapods.org).
 Just add the following line to your Podfile, and run `pod install`: